Monday, November 14, 2016

 I suspect that they all rode horses in their younger days.
 My iron horse sparked some vivid memories.

-The first day will be a good 552 miles.
-I know what lays ahead and camp number one is just south of Ash Fork, Arizona.
+I know what lies ahead and camp number one is just south of Ash Fork, Arizona.
 But up ahead and halfway to Ash Fork is Barstow, California.
 This is a place where I grew up and my brother Leo is likely at his office at the Barstow Police Department.
 I call him 50 miles from Barstow, “Leo, do you want to have lunch today with Ronan, maybe at Plata’s Restaurant?”
 “I can’t, I have two prisoners in custody, good luck on your trip he adds quickly.”

 What do you do when 6 CHP patrol cars pull up behind you?
 Lunch.